pyth-network/per/auction-server/README.md

 To start an instance of the webserver for local testing, you first need to perform a few setup steps:

-1. Edit `config.yaml` to point to the desired blockchains and PER contracts.
+1. Edit `config.yaml` to point to the desired blockchains and Express Relay contracts.
 You can use `config.sample.yaml` as a template.
-2. Generate a secret key to be used for the PER operator.
-The PER contract should be deployed with this address as the operator.
+2. Generate a secret key to be used for the Express Relay operator.
+The Express Relay contract should be deployed with this address as the operator.

 Once you've completed the setup, simply run the following command, using the secret from step (2).